VUIIS/dax/docs/processors.rst

 xnat scans
 ---------------
-Each xnat **scans** item requires a **types** field.
+Each **xnat scans** item requires a **types** field.
 The **types** field is used to match against the scan type attribute on XNAT.
 The value can be a single string or a comma-separated list.
 Wildcards are also supported.

 By default, any scan that matches will be included.
 You can exclude scans with a quality of *unusable* on XNAT by including the field **needs_qc** with value of *True*.
 The default is to run anything, i.e. value of *False*.
 Note that questionable is treated the same as *usable*, so they'll always run.

 The **resources** subsection of each xnat scan should contain a list of resources to download from the matched scan.
 Each resource requires fields for **ftype** and **var**.

-**ftype** specifies what type to downloaded from the resource, either *FILE*, *DIR*, or *DIRJ*. *FILE* will download individual files from the resource. *DIR* will download the whole directory from the resource with the hieararchy maintained. *DIRJ* will also download the directory but strips extraneous intermediate directories from the produced path as impelemented by the *-j* flag of unzip.
+**ftype** specifies what type to downloaded from the resource, either *FILE*, *DIR*, or *DIRJ*. *FILE* will download individual files from the resource. *DIR* will download the whole directory from the resource with the hierarchy maintained. *DIRJ* will also download the directory but strips extraneous intermediate directories from the produced path as implemented by the *-j* flag of unzip.

 The **var** field defines the tag to be replaced in the **command** string template (see below).